btford/write-good/README.md

 ```

 You can use the second argument's `checks` property to pass in custom checks instead of `write-good`'s default linting configuration.
-Like this, you can check non-English documents, for example with the linter extension for German language, [schreib-gut](https://github.com/TimKam/schreib-gut) (experimental):
+Like this, you can check non-English documents, for example with the linter extension for German language, [schreib-gut](https://github.com/TimKam/schreib-gut):

 ```javascript